plctlab/mlibc/README.md

-# 贡献代码
+# Contribution

 + How to

-  1. Fork 本仓库
+  1. Fork the repository

-  1. 新建 Feat_xxx 分支
+  1. Create Feat_xxx branch

-  1. 提交代码
+  1. Commit your code

-  1. 新建 Pull Request
+  1. Create Pull Request

-# 致谢
+# Thanks

-中科院软件研究所PLCT实验室
+Software Research Institute of Chinese Academy of Sciences - Intelligent Software Research Center

-# 许可协议
+# License

-mlibc完全开源，遵循MIT协议，允许商用和随意修改，可以放心使用，仅仅需要在软件中声明使用的是MIT协议，没有潜在的商业风险。
+RT-Thread follows the MIT License free software license.
+It's completely open-source, can be used in commercial applications for free, does not require the disclosure of code, and has no potential commercial risk.It is only necessary to declare that the MIT protocol is used in the software.